dmutikainen/dmutikainen.github.io/_posts/2024-07-23-chi-square-test.md

 ```
 <br>
-As we can see from the outputs of these print statements, we do indeed retain the null hypothesis.
-We could not find enough evidence that the signup rates for Mailer 1 and Mailer 2 were different - and thus conclude that there was no significant difference.
+As we can see from the outputs of these print statements, we do indeed retain the Null Hypothesis.
+We could not find enough evidence that the sign-up rates for Mailer 1 and Mailer 2 were different - and thus conclude there is no significant difference.

 ___

 <br>
 # Discussion <a name="discussion"></a>

-While we saw that the higher cost Mailer 2 had a higher signup rate (37.8%) than the lower cost Mailer 1 (32.8%) it appears that this difference is not significant, at least at our Acceptance Criteria of 0.05.
+While we saw that the higher cost Mailer 2 had a higher sign-up rate (37.8%) than the lower cost Mailer 1 (32.8%) it appears this difference is not significant, at least at our Acceptance Criteria of 0.05.

-Without running this Hypothesis Test, the client may have concluded that they should always look to go with higher cost mailers - and from what we've seen in this test, that may not be a great decision.
-It would result in them spending more, but not *necessarily* gaining any extra revenue as a result
+Without running this Hypothesis Test, the client may have concluded they should always look to go with higher cost mailers - and from what we've seen in this test, that may not be a great decision.
+It would result in them spending more, but not *necessarily* gaining any extra revenue as a result.

 Our results here also do not say that there *definitely isn't a difference between the two mailers* - we are only advising that we should not make any rigid conclusions *at this point*.

-Running more A/B Tests like this, gathering more data, and then re-running this test may provide us, and the client more insight!
+Running more A/B Tests like this, gathering more data, and then re-running this test may provide us, and the client more insight.